Small 30L Hiking Rucksack

-From Gualba the uphill ascent starts by passing via a forested trail parallel to the Riera Gualba (river) and arrives at a small hydro electric power station with a small waterfall.
+From Gualba the uphill ascent starts by passing via a forested trail parallel to the Riera de Gualba (river) and arrives at a small hydro electric power station with a small waterfall.
 From here there is the option of making a short diversion to the viewpoint of the Salt de Gualba, a waterfall with a 130 metre drop over various levels.

-When we get within sight of a smaller metal cross (La Creu petita) we will see another large waterfall called Salt de Gorg Negre and we turn left a short way after this into a forested path that climbs up to another hydro electric power station called Central de Dalt.
+When we get within sight of a smaller metal cross, La Creu petita, we will see another large waterfall called Salt de Gorg Negre and we turn left a short way after this into a forested path that climbs up to another hydro electric power station called Central de Dalt.
 From here we get some views down into the valley.

 Continue climbing the path to the right of the power station up through the forest until it joins a rural road / wide path that snakes up the mountain through the forest.

-To finish the trail, continue a gradual uphill path to the Santa Fe hostel (It looks like a Gothic stone monastery) and then to the Centre d'Informacio Can Casades.
+To finish the trail, continue a gradual uphill path to the Montseny Santa Fe hostel (It looks like a Gothic stone monastery) and then to the Centre d'Informacio Can Casades.
+Avet Blau Hostal Restaurant can be found behind Centre d'Informacio Can Casades and serves great food.

-This is the end of the route. to return to Sant Celoni train station there is a sagales bus, with the last bus departing at 18:00h on a weekend.
-Also there is the Avet Blau Hostal Restaurant behind Centre d'Informacio Can Casades.
+This is the end of the route. to return to Sant Celoni train station there is a Sagales bus, with the last bus departing at approximately 18:00h on a weekend.
+Consult the bus timetables in the documents section of this page.

-Panta de Santa Fe reservoir and hotel (now a hostel) was built at the beginning of the 20th century by Ramon de Montaner, a publisher from Barcelona, who was building a hotel in the area.
+Panta de Santa Fe reservoir and hotel (now a hostel) was built at the beginning of the 20th century by Ramón de Montaner Vila, a publisher from Barcelona, who was building a hotel in the area.
 He bought the Santa Fe valley in the Montseny Range from the Alfaras family of Sant Celoni and construction of the hotel began in 1912 with a small dam being built to provide water.
-It soon became apparent that a larger dam was needed and Ramon tried to pass the project onto his nephew, Lluis Domenech i Montaner but the project went to Pere Domenech i Roura.
-The Current dam is built from local granite and was completed in 1935 creating a storage reservoir of capacity 899 thousand cubed metres, providing hydro electricity for the nearby town of Gualba.
+It soon became apparent that a larger dam was needed.

-I recommend this route as day 1 of a weekend in Montseny with overnight accomodation in Santa Fe in Aven Blau or Santa Fe hostal and day two being A hike from Santa-fe de Montseny to Riells i Viabrea-Breda.
+I recommend this route as day 1 of a weekend in Montseny with overnight accommodation in Santa Fe in Aven Blau or Santa Fe hostal and day two being A hike from Santa-fe de Montseny to Riells i Viabrea-Breda.

 Alternatively, it can be done as a single day activity getting the Sagales 573 bus to Campins and returning via the same bus route from Santa Fe de Montseny.